Mag Earwhig!

 Mag Earwhig! is the 10th studio album by American indie rock band Guided by Voices.
 Following the dissolution of the group's "classic" lineup, band-leader Robert Pollard recruited Cleveland group Cobra Verde as his backing band, while retaining the Guided by Voices name.
 It was the second release to feature future long-term collaborator Doug Gillard.
 Gillard had previously played on and co-wrote the song "Mice Feel Nice (In My Room)" on the Tigerbomb EP.
 Most of Mag Earwhig! was recorded in a professional studio in Cleveland by the new lineup and marked a departure from band's trademark lo-fi sound; additional songs were also recorded in Dayton, Ohio.

+The album touches on elements of hard rock and progressive rock on tracks such as "Portable Men's Society" and "Little Lines", alongside typical shorter lo-fi tracks.

 Track listing

 All songs written by Robert Pollard unless otherwise noted.